public-transport/gtfs-via-postgres/readme.md

                                   Default if levels.txt has not been provided.
     --stops-location-index        Create a spatial index on stops.stop_loc for efficient queries by geolocation.
+    --stats-by-route-date         Wether to generate a stats_by_route_date view letting you analyze all data per routes and/or date:
+                                    - none: Don't generate a view.
+                                    - view: Fast generation, slow access.
+                                    - materialized-view: Slow generation, fast access.
+                                    Default: none
     --schema                      The schema to use for the database.
 Default: public --postgraphile                Tweak generated SQL for PostGraphile usage. https://www.graphile.org/postgraphile/